oroinc/documentation/user_guide/accounts.rst

 ========

 Account records ("accounts") represent  represent a person, company or group of people you do business activities with.
-An account can aggregate details of all the :term:`account identities <Account Identity` assigned to it, providing for a 360-degree view of the account activity.
+An account can aggregate details of all the :term:`customer identities <Customer Identity>` assigned to it, providing for a 360-degree view of the account activity.

 From this article you will learn how to create new account, understand their :ref:`View page <user-guide-ui-components-view-pages>`, manage and merge existing accounts and analyse their
 details with OroCRM reports.

-.. _user-guide-accounts-create:

 Accounts and Customers
 ----------------------